SDGforskning/sdg-strings/SDG12_query_topic_WoS.md

   "Basel Convention" OR "Rotterdam Convention" OR "Stockholm Convention" OR "Montreal Protocol" OR "Minamata Convention" OR "Bamako Convention"
   OR
     (
-      ("recycl*" OR "re-cycl*" OR "re cycl*" OR "compost*" OR "codigest*" OR "co digest*" OR "reuse$" OR "re-use$" OR "reusing" OR "re-using" OR "repurpos*" OR "re-purpos*" OR "refurbish*" OR "re-furbish*" OR "remanufactur*" OR "re-manufactur*" OR "cradle to cradle" OR "cradle-to-cradle" OR "lifecycle analysis" OR "life cycle analysis" OR "lifecycle assessment" OR "life cycle assessment"
+      ("recycl*" OR "re-cycl*" OR "compost*" OR "codigest*" OR "co digest*" OR "reuse$" OR "re-use$" OR "reusing" OR "re-using" OR "repurpos*" OR "re-purpos*" OR "refurbish*" OR "re-furbish*" OR "remanufactur*" OR "re-manufactur*" OR "cradle to cradle" OR "lifecycle analysis" OR "life cycle analysis" OR "lifecycle assessment" OR "life cycle assessment"
       OR
         (
           ("sustainab*" OR "responsib*" OR "environmental*" OR "ecological*" OR "eco" OR "green" OR "safe" OR "safety" OR "safely")